shan501/Honey_Pot_Analysis/README.md

 # Introduction
-This is my analysis of a honeypot I setup using T-Pot and AWS.I am using AWS to host my server and T-POT to create the honeypot.I will be m
+This is my analysis of a honeypot I setup using T-Pot and AWS.I am using AWS to host my server and T-POT to create the honeypot.

 ## T-POT
 This tool contains multiple honey pot and was developed by T-Mobile.